 Hypovolemic Shock Treatment

 The first step is to get you to the emergency room as quickly as possible.
 Along the way, someone should try to stop any visible bleeding.

 - Get as much oxygen as possible to all parts of your body

 - Stop, or at least control, blood loss

 - Replace blood and other fluids

-Everyone in hypovolemic shock gets fluids through an IV, a bag of liquid attached to a needle that goes directly into a vein.
+You’ll get fluids through an IV, a bag of liquid attached to a needle that goes directly into a vein.
 Most people who lose more than 30% of their blood volume will also need a blood transfusion.
-Many will need some kind of surgery, too, especially if they have internal or gynecological bleeding.
+Many will need some kind of surgery, especially if they have internal or gynecological bleeding.

-The outcome depends on how serious your condition is when you start treatment, how quickly blood and fluids are replaced, and whether you have any other issues or complications.
+The outcome depends on how serious your condition is when you start treatment, how much blood you lost, how quickly blood and fluids are replaced, and whether you have any other issues or complications.